Kulim13/CipherHater/sublime.md

 #### [Fourth step:]()

-- Start Sublime Text 3 program
+- Start Sublime Text/Merge program
-- Paste License key in registration window - **"Help"->"Enter License"**
+- Paste License key in registration window - **"Help"->"Enter License"** **One license key for Sublime Text/Merge**
+- Instead of **"Free World User"** you can enter your name or any text
+- Press the button **"Use License"**

 ---

-Restart Sublime Text & appreciate the magic ^^
+Restart Sublime Text/Merge & appreciate the magic ^^

 ## [Discussion and thanks here](https://gist.github.com/cipherhater/4e75d4e4551db171de03e9618456a7ea)